home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

 {% include integrations/option_flow.md %}
 {% configuration_basic %}
 Configure Applications List:
   description: Here you can define a list of applications where the keys are app IDs and the values are app names that will be displayed in the UI.
-If a name is not provided, the app will never be shown in the sources list. ([These app names](https://github.com/JeffLIrion/python-androidtv/blob/748d6b71cad611c624ef7526d9928431167531a3/androidtv/constants.py#L290-L308) are configured in the backend package and do not need to be included in your configuration).
+If a name is not provided and the option `Exclude apps with unknown name` is enabled, the app will never be shown in the sources list. ([These app names](https://github.com/JeffLIrion/python-androidtv/blob/748d6b71cad611c624ef7526d9928431167531a3/androidtv/constants.py#L290-L308) are configured in the backend package and do not need to be included in your configuration).
 Retrieve the running apps as the list of sources:
   description: "Whether or not to retrieve the running apps as the list of sources.
 If this option is checked, the running apps will be retrieved and used as the sources.
 If not, there will be only one source: the current app."
 Exclude apps with unknown name:
   description: "Exclude app with unknown name from the source list.
 If this option is checked, then only apps configured in `Configured Application List` option will be listed among the sources."
 Use screen capture for album art:
   description: "Determines if album art should be pulled from what is shown on screen."
-Turn off command:
+ADB shell turn off command:
   description: "ADB shell command to override default turn off command.
 Leave empty to use default."
-Turn on command:
+ADB shell turn on command:
   description: "ADB shell command to override default turn on command.
 Leave empty to use default."
 Configure State Detection Rules:
   description: Here you can configure a list of rules where the rule key is the app IDs and whose values are lists of state detection rules.
 As example a valid value for a detection rule is `["standby", {"playing":{"media_session_state":4}}, {"paused":{"media_session_state":3, "wake_lock_size":4}}]`.
 Note that rule values must be always inside square bracket (`[...]`).
 See the section [Custom State Detection](#custom-state-detection) for more info.